• Skip to primary navigation

 Instructions

-• Add egg noodles and cooked chicken to the pot and cook, covered, for an additional 10 minutes (the last two minutes add spinach and stir to combine).
-Remove and discard bay leaves.
+- Add egg noodles and cooked chicken to the pot and cook, covered, for an additional 10 minutes or until the egg noodles are cooked al dente.

 Notes